What remains after years of living and serving in Benin

 In their hearts

 For the past four years, we ran a weekly club for Talibé boys — young boys who live at the mosque and study the Qur’an, hoping one day to find recognition and a place in religious service.
-They are not allowed to leave the mosque grounds.
+Every Tuesday afternoon, they come to our compound.

 The children who carry more than we see